 “She gave me a lot to think about, I’m thinking about it.”

 “Father didn’t want to give you a choice.”
 Kaori looks at Kimiyasu, inadvertently pulling the quilt more around herself.
 “He said that this sort of decision should be theirs to make in your best interest.
 Having lived through it, Mother argued vehemently that you should be given a choice.
 Father did not believe you were strong enough.”

 “Maybe he was right.
 I don’t know what to do anymore.
 Both of my choices are right answers, in a way.
-But I cannot have both.”
+But they cannot both be.”

-She smiles slightly at Kimiyasu.
-“I would go to the temple to enjoy the colors at this time of year, but I would not go to ask the Sages in this matter.
-I fear I would do much the same thing I am doing here, sitting and staring, lost in my own mind.
+Kaori smiles slightly at Kimiyasu.
+“I fear I would do much the same thing at the temple as I am doing here, sitting and staring, lost in my own mind.
 Or worse, distracted by the colors there at this time of year.”

 “That settles it then,” Kimiyasu claps her hands and Mikan comes after a short while.
 “Mikan, have one of the others prepare my cart.
 Kaori and I are going to visit the temple.”